maxsova/Web_GoodGumsNursery/README.md

 Good Gums website is a Year 2 University assignment .
 All pages, navigations and contents are created as specified by the assessment using HTML, JavaScript and CSS.
+The website features a responsive layout, forms with various input formats and input validation.